QAEZZ/TargetFinder2000/README.md

 - Choose an option lmao, one option is for home IPs and the other is for business/server IPs

 ---
 Note: ASCII art is broken in `CMD/PowerShell`, if you want to enjoy the wonderful ~~ass~~ ASCII arts then use a different console or sum.
-You'll figure it out..
+You'll figure it out.. *(Use Windows Terminal app from the Microsoft Store...
+They have simplye Linux CLIs as well.)*

 Note (Pt II): Had to create a `WINDOWS` version because it uses '*cls*' and not '*clear*' in `CMD`, if you main `PowerShell` then feel free to download the `UNIX` like version...